 - a.
-The process for appointing community representatives will be as follows: - The Council will publicly advertise opportunities for community representatives to apply, requiring them to demonstrate how they meet the key selection criteria. - When appropriate, the Council may invite representatives from specific organisations to join the Committee, ensuring subject matter expertise. - Consideration for membership is given to individuals with relevant experience and/or interests. - iv.
-Consideration will be given to ensuring committee representatives are selected to reflect the geographic and demographic nature of the committee. - Selection of community representatives is based on the following selection criteria: - Reside, work, study, or volunteer in the City of Melton and be at least 16 years old. - Demonstrated leadership and relationship-building skills or a willingness to develop them. - Relevant knowledge and experience in the portfolio area. - Strong community connections with the ability to engage a broad range of perspectives. - Willingness to contribute constructively in an advisory capacity to the Council. - Formal acceptance of the Terms of Reference and Confidentiality Agreement. - Aboriginal and/or Torres Strait Islander residents of the City of Melton are strongly encouraged to apply. - Application from individuals with a disability are strongly encouraged.
+The process for appointing community representatives will be as follows: - The Council will publicly advertise opportunities for community representatives to apply, requiring them to demonstrate how they meet the key selection criteria. - ii.
+When appropriate, the Council may invite representatives from specific organisations to join the Committee, ensuring subject matter expertise. - iii.
+Consideration for membership is given to individuals with relevant experience and/or interests. - iv.
+Consideration will be given to ensuring committee representatives are selected to reflect the geographic and demographic nature of the committee. - Selection of community representatives is based on the following selection criteria: - Reside, work, study, or volunteer in the City of Melton and be at least 16 years old (with the exception of the Youth Advisory Committee, where members must be at least 12 years old). - ii.
+Demonstrated leadership and relationship-building skills or a willingness to develop them. - iii.
+Relevant knowledge and experience in the portfolio area. - Strong community connections with the ability to engage a broad range of perspectives. - v.
+Willingness to contribute constructively in an advisory capacity to the Council. - vi.
+Formal acceptance of the Terms of Reference and Confidentiality Agreement. - vii.
+Aboriginal and/or Torres Strait Islander residents of the City of Melton are strongly encouraged to apply. - viii.
+Application from individuals with a disability are strongly encouraged.